-- Date The date format is <day-of-the-week>. <day> <month> <year>.
-Press <F3> to display the calendar. - Time The time format is <hour> <Minute> <second> displayed in 24-hour military-time clock.
-For example, 1 p. m. is displayed as 13:00:00.

-14 Primary Master/Primary Slave/Secondary Master/Secondary Slave These categories identify the types of the two channels that have been installed in the computer.
-There are 45 predefined types and four user definable types are BIOS.Type 1 to Type 45 are predefined.
+The date format is <day-of-the-week>. <day> <year>.
+The time format is <hour> <minute> <second> displayed in 24-hour military- time clock.
+For example, 1 p. m. is displayed as 13:00:00.</second></minute></hour></year></day></day-of-the-week> This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
+These categories identify the types of the two channels that have been installed in the computer.
+There are 46 predefined types and four user definable types in BIOS.
+Type 1 to Type 46 are predefined.
 Type "user" is user-definable.
 Press PgUp or PgDn to select a numbered hard disk type or type the number and press <enter>.
-Note that the specifications of your drive must match with those of the drive table.
-The hard disk will not work properly if your enter improper information for this category.
-If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.</enter> If you select Type "User" ,you will need to know the information listed below.
+Note that the specification of your drive must match with those of the drive table.
+The hard disk will not work properly if you enter improper information for this category.
+If your hard disk drive type is not matched or listed, you can select Type "User" to define your own drive type manually.</enter> If you select Type "User", you will need to know the information listed below.
 Enter the information directly from the keyboard and press <enter>.
-This information should be included in the documentation from your hard disk vendor or the system manufacturer.</enter> If the controller of the HDD interface is ESDI, the selection shall be "Type1".
-If the controller of the HDD interface is SCSI, the selection shall be "None" .
-If you select Type "Auto", the BIOS will auto-detect the HDD and CD-ROM drive at the POST stage and show the IDE for the HDD and CD-ROM drive.
-TYPE CYLS HEADS PRECOMP LANDZONE SECTORS MODE -Drive type -Number of cylinders -Number of heads -Write precom -Landing zone -Number of sectors -Mode type If a hard disk ha <enter>.</enter> s not been installed, select NONE and press Drive A Type / Drive B Type This category identifies the types of floppy disk drive A or drive B that has been installed in the computer.
-Video This category selects the type of video adapter used for the primary system monitor.
-Although secondary monitors are supported, you do not have to select them in Setup. •
+This information should be included in the documentation from your hard disk vendor or the system manufacturer.
+If the controller of the HDD interface is ESDI, the selection shall be "Type1".</enter>

+If the controller of the HDD interface is SCSI, the selection shall be "Not Installed"

+If you select Type "Auto", the BIOS will auto-detect the HDD and CD-ROM drive at the POST stage and show the IDE for the HDD and CD-ROM drive

+Туре -Drive type

+Cyln -Number of cylinders

+Head -Number of heads

+WPcom -Write precom

+Sec -Number of sectors

+LBA Mode -Mode type

+Blk Mode -Mode type

+PIO Mode -Mode type

+32Bit Mode -Mode type

+If a hard disk has not been installed, select "Not Installed" and press <Enter> .